-R2.1 The PSP Internal Evaluation Group (IEG) should prepare an annual report that includes an executive summary detailing changes implemented to improve the PSP, their alignment with the program's strategic vision, and key QA metrics and other KPIs.
+R2.1: The PSP Internal Evaluation Group (IEG) should prepare an annual report that includes an executive summary detailing changes implemented to improve the PSP, their alignment with the program's strategic vision, and key QA metrics and other KPIs.
 These should include student participation in questionnaires, data on full-time and part-time students, and updates to website content and materials.

-R2.2 The IEG should systematically process and present metrics in graphical or tabular formats on a yearly comparative basis to facilitate monitoring of unit delivery quality and student satisfaction.
+R2.2: The IEG should systematically process and present metrics in graphical or tabular formats on a yearly comparative basis to facilitate monitoring of unit delivery quality and student satisfaction.
 Additionally, qualitative data should be collected to document the reasoning behind extensions granted for student deliverables, ensuring a transparent and fair process.

-R2.3 The IEG should continuously review the strategic roadmap outlining the PSP's goals, QA practices and standards, and ensure that student workload expectations are reasonable and conducive to timely program completion.
+R2.3: The IEG should develop a strategic roadmap outlining the PSP's goals, necessary steps to align with global trends, QA practices and standards, and ensure that student workload expectations are reasonable and conducive to timely program completion.